oracle-devrel/cd3-automation-toolkit/docs/knownbehaviour.md

     4. Adding a new VCN as Hub and other new VCNs as Spoke/Peer is allowed.
 Gateways will be created as specified in VCNs sheet.
     5. Adding new VCNs as None is allowed.
 Gateways will be created as specified in VCNs sheet.
     6. The addition of new Subnets to exported VCNs and new VCNs is allowed.
     7. You might come across below error during export of NSGs(while runnig terraform import commands for NSGs).
 It occurs when NSG and the VCN are in different compartments.
-In such cases,  modify \<customer_name\>_nsgs.auto.tfvars, specify the compartment name of the VCN in network_compartment_id field of the problematic NSG.
+In such cases,  modify \<prefix\>_nsgs.auto.tfvars, specify the compartment name of the VCN in network_compartment_id field of the problematic NSG.

       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/knownbehaviour-0.png" alt="image" width="600" height="auto">